CybotAS/CookiebotWP/readme.txt

 ### 4.5.2 ###
 Release date: March 28th 2025

-Cookiebot CMP version 4.5.2 is out!
+Cookiebot by Usercentrics version 4.5.2 is out!
 This release adds a bugfix.

 ####Bugfixes####
 * Fix: remove auto-refresh of the scan process status